Sebbestune/youtube-dl-Win-GUI/README.md

 # Youtube-dl-GUI
 A simple GUI for the youtube-dl bash utility for Windows.

-Notice that if youtube-dl is updated as of now the utility will stop working and wait for you to first update youtube-dl in the command window.
-This is done through: "youtube-dl -U" (more info: https://github.com/ytdl-org/youtube-dl ).
+Notice that if the youtube-dl.exe component is not updated, as of now the gui utility will stop working and wait for you to first manually update youtube-dl in the command console.
+This is done through opening Command Prompt or Powershell and writing: "youtube-dl.exe -U" (more info: https://github.com/ytdl-org/youtube-dl ).

 ### Prerequisites
 Binary file tested to run on Windows 10 Home, it should work on some other Windows systems as well.
-If you want to help developing the app: Visual Studio is required.
+If you want to help developing the app: Visual Studio is recommended.
 So far developed with Visual Studio 2017.
 ## How to use:
 ### If you want to help out with the app
 Clone this git repository and use the app by (probably first updating youtube-dl by the above command and then) starting the "/bin/Release/VidMp3Downloader.exe".
 When it comes to development just use Visual Studio, you know what to do ;)